 Parasites are a common cause of iguana’s death.
 There are two groups of them – external (hooked on the skin surface) and internal (which circulate in the blood of iguana or are in the digestive tract.)

 External parasites (mites and ticks are most common) usually find shelter in iguana’s vent, eyelids and mouth and are result of iguana’s dirty residence.
 You can suspect on them if your pet scratches excessively, has damaged skin on some areas or simply – has visible parasites.
 Often, iguana gets them in the pet store, that’s why it’s important to carefully observe you future pet before the purchase.
 Getting rid of external parasites involves lubrication of attacked areas with petroleum jelly or baby oil (parasites won’t be able to breathe and will suffocate) and thoroughly cleaning the enclosure afterwards.
+You can also use reptile mite spray which can be sprayed on reptile, but can also be used as a cage cleaner.
+Don’t spray on iguana’s eyes of facial area – for that, spray the cotton q-tip and carefully apply it on iguana’s facial area.

 Internal parasites (worms and protozoans) can be suspected if you iguana has bad appetite, loses weight despite good appetite, or has exceptionally smelling stools (worms can also be observed in feces)